Kochava/firehose/README.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request

+### TODO

+With the new refactor a lot of work was put into performance, because of that the historical transfer aspect was essentially scrapped in this release.
+It will be added back in with the next release.

 #### Github
 The Github version of this repo is a mirror of Master from our internal repo.
 This means that feature branches are not available here.